March 08, 2022

 The way you do a cool down depends on the activity you just finished.
-Generally speaking, we can break it down into Running & Sprinting and Resistance Training.
+Generally speaking, we can break workouts down into two main categories - Cardio and Resistance Training.

-Resistance Training includes bodyweight workouts, weight lifting, unconventional fitness, HIIT, and sports can also be fit into this category, especially MMA, boxing, and so on.
+Resistance Training includes bodyweight workouts, weight lifting, and HIIT.
 Any kind of strength training.

 After running, a good cool down can be a brisk walk for 2-3 minutes, gradually tapering your pace or stroll.
 Sprinting is the same concept, but start with jogging, then taper down to walking.
 This will be followed by static stretches that aim to increase the range of motion and flexibility of your lower body.
 Start with standing stretches, then seated stretches.

 As you can see, it’s a gradual pace to bring your body down to normal levels and relaxation.